ovh/docs/pages/platform/kubernetes-k8s/apiserver-flags-configuration/guide.en-gb.md

 > [!primary]
 >
-> `kubeProxy` can't be editted.
+> `kubeProxy` can't be edited.
 You can define it only at the cluster creation step.
 >

 - Create a Kubernetes cluster in the GRA5 region while disabling the "AlwaysPullImages" admission plugin: